benzol45/MT_general/README.md

 UI for:
 * ordering new marking code pools
-* printig product labels with DataMatrix code and serial namber to label printer.
+* printing product labels with DataMatrix code and serial namber to label printer.
 Size of label 30x20 mm.
 * viewing report how much labels are now unused (now does'n work, will make in future)

 ## Marking